| | Adult

 work together with the caseworker to meet the needs

 of the child placed in their home.
+For

 more information about Adoption and Foster Care, please